 - If your dog gets it right 3 times, stick with this step until you can achieve a higher success rate

-- If your dog gets it right 2 times or less, drop back to the pervious step
+- If your dog gets it right 2 times of less, drop back to the previous step

-Using this method will allow you not only to quantify your success but to move through the training steps more quickly, providing you’re increasing your criteria slowly.
+Using this method will allow you not only to quantify your success but to move through the training steps more quickly.